Eppo-exp/php-sdk/.github/pull_request_template.md

 ## Description
 [//]: # (Describe your changes in detail)

+## How has this been documented?
+[//]: # (Please describe how you documented the developer impact of your changes; link to PRs or issues or explan why no documentation changes are required)

 ## How has this been tested?
 [//]: # (Please describe in detail how you tested your changes)

-## How has this been documented?
-[//]: # (Please provide a summary of documentation updates made, a link to PR with documentation changes, a ticket requiring changes, or an explanation of why documentation changes are not required)